Colton Sceviour

-Colton Sceviour (born April 20, 1989) is a Canadian professional ice hockey right winger for SC Bern of the National League (NL).
+Colton Sceviour (born April 20, 1989) is a Canadian professional ice hockey right winger who is currently a free agent.
 He was selected by the Dallas Stars in the fourth round, 112th overall, at the 2007 NHL Entry Draft.

 Early life

 Sceviour was born on April 20, 1989, in Red Deer, Alberta, Canada.
 His father Darin played hockey growing up, including one game in the NHL for the Chicago Blackhawks.

 Playing career

 Growing up in Alberta, Sceviour played minor ice hockey for the Tinners Little Caps, winning back to back Novice Tier I Red Deer Minor Hockey league championships in 1998 and 1999.
 In 2000, Sceviour played atom AA hockey for the Red Deer Titan Electric Chiefs whom won the B final at the St Alberta atom AA hockey tournament.
 He moved up the ranks of minor hockey and in 2003 became the youngest player on the Red Deer AAA bantam Rebels roster.

 Sceviour played midget AAA ice hockey for the Optimist Rebels as a 15-year-old before joining the Portland Winterhawks full-time the following season.
 In his rookie season with the Winterhawks, he suffered a broken jaw during a game against the Spokane Chiefs and was ineligible to play for Team Canada at the World U-17 Hockey Challenge.
 He returned to the Winterhawks for his sophomore season and recorded seven goals and 30 points in 37 games before suffering a broken foot.
 The 2006–07 season would be his last full season with the Winterhawks as he was traded to the Lethbridge Hurricanes alongside Nick Hotson and Lucas Alexiuk in November 2007.